Canadadry/lua-build-system/Readme.md

 With :
  - `<target_name>` is the name of the final executable you want to create.
 Default `a.out`
+ - `<source>` is the directory where source file a stored.
+Default `src`
  - `<compiler>` is binary name of compiler.
 Default `clang++`
  - `<compiler_options>` are the options passed to the compiler .
 Default `-Wall -Wextra -std=c++11`
  - `<linker_options>` are the options passed to the link .
 Default ` `

 The build process will:

-    Search for .cpp source files in the src/ directory.
+    Search for .cpp/.c source files in the src/ directory.
-    Compile each .cpp file into an object file.
+    Compile each .c/.cpp file into an object file.
     Link the object files into the final executable.